Amin and Murad decided to create a

 }

-At the moment, dp[i] stores the sum of the shortest
+Currently, dp[i] contains the sum of the shortest distances from

 res = INF;